Jon Morgan

 • LLC name, address, and phone number;

-• Purpose(s) for which formed;
+• Purpose(s) for which they were formed;

 • Names & addresses of each member